SilveiraAndre/SilveiraAndre/README.md

 * I always have interest in automatize all tasks of my area (Management Information System), avoiding possible errors and reducing my team work time, thus having time to focus on other projects.

 ## Projects
-* Checkout my [sql-long-query-alert](https://github.com/SilveiraAndre/sql-long-query-alert).
+* Take a look in my [sql-long-query-alert](https://github.com/SilveiraAndre/sql-long-query-alert).
 A Personal project that send alerts in email of queries that are running for more than 10 minutes.